mfikes/esprit-board/README.md

 If you'd like to buy one pre-assembled they are [available on Tindie](https://www.tindie.com/products/fikesfarm/esprit-clojurescript-repl/).

+## USB

+The board uses a Silicon Labs CP2102N USB to UART chip.
+If needed, the drivers for various OSs are available [here](https://www.silabs.com/products/development-tools/software/usb-to-uart-bridge-vcp-drivers).

+The board comes with a micro-USB connector.

 ## Power / Batteries

 The board has circuitry that allows it to run either from power obtained from the micro-USB connetion or from power supplied by a lithium ion polymer ("lipo